xero00000/xero00000.github.io/README.md

 This is a comprehensive, browser-based WebGL simulation of a Professional Video Monitor (PVM) and various retro signal types.
 It is built as a single, self-contained HTML file that uses a two-pass shader pipeline, Tone.js for audio synthesis, and an interactive HTML/CSS overlay for the UI.

-(You can replace the image above with a screenshot of the simulator in action.)

 ⚠️ How to Run

 This project is a single .html file but cannot be run by opening the file directly in your browser (e.g., from a file:///... path).